asjosik1991/lattice-symmetries/python/tutorial.md

 ## Examples

-Here we will take a look at different examples of `lattice_symmetries` applications.
+Here, we will take a look at different examples of `lattice_symmetries` applications.

 ### Simple ED

-We will strat with the simplest example of exact diagonalization.
+We will start with the simplest example of exact diagonalization.
 We will consider Heisenberg chain on 10 sites and diagonalization with the help of symmetries.
 For that, we will combine methods described in the previous sections.

 ```pycon